sl5net/Lintalist4Linux/README.md

         1. for example `:now` and replaces it with 20.08.2020 16:48:24
     1. adds new line behind your word
         1. for example `now` adds the result into a new line. for e.g. 20.08.2020 16:48:24 and selects this line
-1. If you want many for one keyword the Lintalist-Menu ⇶ is opening (see more in Lintalist-Configuration about AutoExecuteOnce)
+1. If you want many Results for one keyword the Lintalist-Menu ⇶ is opening before (see more in Lintalist-Configuration about AutoExecuteOnce)
 3. Also you have the result in your clipboard.

 https://lintalist.github.io/ says (10.08.2020):